The coalescent point process of branching trees: Doubly infinite embedding and the coalescent point process

 then by a similar argument for $k\ge i$ we have $N_{ik}=D_k(A_i)$.
 Note that $N_{ii}\equiv N_i$.
-Then, for the sequence of finite point measures we have that for all $k\ge1$
+Then, for the sequence of finite point measures we have that for all $k\ge1$,

-It is easily checked that $B_{k+1}$ correctly updates the weight of each existing point mass from $B_k$, and allows a new point mass to be added only if it is in a location smaller than all mass existing in $B_k$ whose weights in $B_{k+1}$ remain non-zero.
-We will see this formula again when we discuss the coalescent process in the continuous case.

-\begin{rem} In the discrete case the coalescence times $A_i$ take on integer values which may occur again after they have appeared for the last time $t_i$ in a subtree.
+It is easily checked that $B_{k+1}$ correctly updates the weight of each existing point mass from $B_k$, and allows a new point mass to be added only if it is in a location smaller than all mass existing in $B_k$ whose weights in $B_{k+1}$ remain nonzero.
+We will see this formula again when we discuss the coalescent process in the continuous case. \begin{rem} In the discrete case the coalescence times $A_i$ take on integer values which may occur again after they have appeared for the last time $t_i$ in a subtree.
 In the continuous case, analogously defined coalescence times have a law that is absolutely continuous w.r.t.
-Lebesgue measure, their values a.s. never occur again after they have appeared for the last time in a subtree, hence in the continuous case there is no need to use separation times $t_i$ in the definition of counters $N_i$ and $N_{ik}$. \end{rem}
+Lebesgue measure, their values a.s. never occur again after they have appeared for the last time in a subtree, hence, in the continuous case there is no need to use separation times $t_i$ in the definition of counters $N_i$ and~$N_{ik}$. \end{rem}

-\section{From discrete to continuous: the great-aunt measure}
+\section{From discrete to continuous: The great-aunt measure}